 The Claim Prevention phase starts with the initial contract documentation.
 The most effective way to prevent claims is to create all contract documents, plans, and designs in the same line.

-Claim quantification is to calculate the cost and schedule impact of the claim by analysing the schedule and cost estimation documents.
+Claim quantification is to calculate the cost and schedule impact of the claim by analyzing the schedule and cost estimation documents.

 Tips For Effective Construction Claims Management